 Business Practice Credit

-The Business Practice Credit allows students who are taking a business law course to earn academic credit for a supervised internship in which they assist attorneys in handling matters involving business law.
+The Business Practice Credit (BCP) allows students who are taking a business law course to earn academic credit for a supervised internship in which they assist attorneys in handling matters involving business law.

 - Students are placed in legal externship positions that correspond to their current coursework in business law.